sbu-fsl/Metis/fs-state/README.md

 - `--abort-on-discrepancy, -a`: Abort the model checker whenever it encounters a behavior discrepancy among the tested file systems.
-- `--keep-fs, -k`: Do not unmount the tested file systems when the model checker exits.
-This is useful for debugging.
-- `--setup-only, -s`: The script will only format and mount the file systems, and won't run the model checker.
-This implies `--keep-fs`.
+- `--setup-only, -s`: The script will only format the file systems, and won't run the model checker.
+- `--replay, -r`: After setting up the file systems, the script will build and run the replayer instead of the main model checker.
+- `--mount-all, -m`: The model checker will just mount all tested file systems listed in `$FSLIST`.
 - `--verbose, -v`: Be more verbose.

-This script will create a JFFS2 file system on /dev/mtdblock0 and a XFS file system on /dev/ram0.
-The model checker assumes that the size of /dev/mtdblock0 is 256KB and that of /dev/ram0 is 16MB.
-It is recommended that you have no less than 64GB of physical RAM to run this model checker, or you need to create have a large enough swap space.
-Otherwise the model checker will fail midway with out-of-memory error.
+This script will create a JFFS2 file system on /dev/mtdblock0 and a ext4 file system on /dev/ram0.
+The model checker assumes that their sizes are 256KB.
 Later we will discuss how to modify the script and the model checker to test other file systems.

 As the model checker is running, the standard output is redirected to